What Is Tension-Type Headache?

 In chronic tension-type headache, central sensitization occurs — neurons of the trigeminal nucleus caudalis and of the dorsal horn at C1-C3 become hyperexcitable, amplifying the perception of normal peripheral stimuli.
 The descending inhibitory mechanisms of pain (serotonin, norepinephrine) are also impaired.

-The role of stress is mediated by the hypothalamic-pituitary-adrenal axis and the autonomic nervous system, which increase muscle tension and reduce the pain threshold.
-Psychological factors (anxiety, depression) are not the cause of tension-type headache but contribute to its chronification.
+Stress acts through the hypothalamic-pituitary-adrenal axis and the autonomic nervous system, which raise muscle tension and lower the pain threshold.
+Psychological factors (anxiety, depression) don't cause tension-type headache but do contribute to its chronification.

 Symptoms

-Typical tension-type headache presents a clinical profile distinct from migraine.
-Correct identification of the pain features is fundamental for the differential diagnosis and the choice of appropriate treatment.
+Typical tension-type headache has a clinical profile distinct from migraine.
+Correctly identifying the pain features is essential for the differential diagnosis and for choosing the right treatment.

 Symptoms of Tension-Type Headache